a20351766/udo.1.4.0/docs/source/Gerrit/lf-account.rst

 Requesting a Linux Foundation Account
 =====================================

-Contributions to the Hyperledger Fabric code base require a `Linux Foundation <https://linuxfoundation.org/>`__ account --- follow the steps below to create one if you don't already have one.
+Contributions to the Hyperledger UDO code base require a `Linux Foundation <https://linuxfoundation.org/>`__ account --- follow the steps below to create one if you don't already have one.